-Why we like it: It’s the most feature-rich free trading platform around, and you can get two free shares of stock (worth up to $1,650 in value) when you sign up and make an initial deposit of at least $100.
+Why we like it: It’s the most feature-rich free trading platform around, and you can get a free share of stock (worth up to $1,600) when you sign up and make an initial deposit of at least $100.

 Who it’s for: Investors who generally understand how the market works and are looking for more advanced tools (like integrated stock screeners) than provided by other no-fee brokerages.